-If grass quality or quantity is limited (less than 4 cm sward height), ewes will need supplementation to support milk production.
-Poor feeding and low BCS are risk factors in the development of teat lesions, as the lambs damage the teats trying to stimulate more milk and this can lead to mastitis.
+If grass quality or quantity is limited (less than 4cm sward height), ewes will need supplementation to support milk production.
+Poor feeding and low BCS are risk factors in the development of lesions as the lambs damage the teats trying to stimulate more milk.
+This can lead to mastitis.